Hotell/blogposts/2018-05/ts-react-default-props/blogpost.md

 **TL;DR**:

 TypeScript will implement generic way (powered by conditional types, no magic strings or tightly coupling in compiler for specific technology/React) how to obtain **default props** and will reflect those within JSX, by looking up factory function definition, which is responsible for creating VirtualDom objects ( for React - `createElement` , for Preact - `h`,...).
+Also that's one of the reason why are we preserving React API for defining defaultProps in our last solution.

 With that said, we are at the end of our jorney for solving the million dollar problem, yay !